awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 You can register your Lambda functions as targets and configure a listener rule to forward requests to the target group for your Lambda function\.
 When the load balancer forwards the request to a target group with a Lambda function as a target, it invokes your Lambda function and passes the content of the request to the Lambda function, in JSON format\.

 **Limits**
++ The Lambda function and target group must be in the same account\.
 + The maximum size of the request body that you can send to a Lambda function is 1 MB\.
 For related size limits, see [HTTP Header Limits](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#http-header-limits)\.
 + The maximum size of the response JSON that the Lambda function can send is 1 MB\.
 + WebSockets are not supported\.
 Upgrade requests are rejected with an HTTP 400 code\.